inet-framework/docs/_sources/developers-guide/ch-ethernet.rst.txt

    ------

    The INET defines these frames in the :file:`EtherFrame.msg` file.
-   The models supports Ethernet II, 803.2 with LLC header, and 803.3 with LLC and SNAP headers.
+   The models support Ethernet II, 803.2 with LLC header, and 803.3 with LLC and SNAP headers.
 The corresponding classes are:
    :msg:`EthernetIIFrame`, :msg:`EtherFrameWithLlc` and
    :msg:`EtherFrameWithSNAP`.
-They all class from :msg:`EtherFrame` which only represents the basic MAC frame with source and destination addresses. :ned:`EthernetCsmaMac` only deals with :msg:`EtherFrame`’s, and does not care about the specific subclass.
+They all derive from :msg:`EtherFrame` which only represents the basic MAC frame with source and destination addresses. :ned:`EthernetCsmaMacPhy` only deals with :msg:`EtherFrame`’s, and does not care about the specific subclass.

    Ethernet frames carry data packets as encapsulated cMessage objects.